Kris Kristofferson, singer-songwriter and actor, dies at 88

 In 1973, he married fellow songwriter Rita Coolidge and together they had a successful duet career that earned them two Grammy awards.
 They divorced in 1980.

-He was the young title outlaw in director Sam Peckinpah’s 1973 “Pat Garrett and Billy the Kid,” a truck driver for the same director in 1978’s “Convoy” and a corrupt sheriff in director John Sayles’ 1996 “Lone Star.”
+Kristofferson’s sharp-tongued political lyrics sometimes hurt his popularity, especially in the late 1980s.
+His 1989 album, “Third World Warrior” was focused on Central America and what United States policy had wrought there, but critics and fans weren’t excited about the overtly political songs.

+He said during a 1995 interview with the AP he remembered a woman complaining about one of the songs that began with killing babies in the name of freedom.

-He told the AP in 2006 how he got his first acting gigs when he performed in Los Angeles.
+He described in a 2006 AP interview how he got his first acting gigs when he performed in Los Angeles.

-“It just happened that my first professional gig was at the Troubadour in L.A. opening for Linda Rondstadt,” Kristofferson said.
-“There were a bunch of movie people coming in there, and I started getting film offers with no experience.
-Of course, I had no experience performing either.”

 Hall reported from Nashville.
 AP National Writer Hillel Italie contributed to this report.

-Note: This story has been updated to correct the spelling of Rosanne Cash.